 3. Campo de’ Fiori

 This lively market square is bustling with vendors of fresh produce and flowers (hence its name fiori), but also with stalls of clothing, jewelry, toys and trinkets.
-You can spend a wonderful few hours exploring the kiosks for gifts for home; and give the kids some Euros to spend on their own treasures.
+You can spend a wonderful few hours exploring the kiosks for gifts for home, and give the kids some Euros to spend on their own treasures.
+It’s one of the best things to do in Rome with kids.
 The price for an Italia or Roma soccer jersey may be cheaper here than on more high-brow streets in other neighbourhoods.
 And who can resist the temptation to haggle?

 4. Ostia Antica

 Ostia Antica is the site of Rome’s ancient sea port, and is situated 40 minutes outside the city by commuter train.
+It’s one of the lesser known Rome attractions for kids, but well worth the visit.
 The ancient town-site makes for an outstanding day trip if you wish to see the well-preserved ruins of a Roman town.
 Ostia Antica was rediscovered and dug out from centuries of sand burial, and the ruins showcase an amazing, sophisticated society, complete with baths, bakeries, gyms, temples and latrines.
-(The kids will love learning about the ‘sponge sticks’ in the communal toilets.)
+The kids may love learning about the ‘sponge sticks’ in the communal toilets.
+It was certainly good for a laugh!
 However, keep in mind that the site is large and requires a lot of walking.
 The ancient stone road isn’t that stroller-friendly, so we’d recommend a visit here if your children are 8 years and older.

 5. Trevi Fountain

 You’ll have to battle the crowds to get a photo at the Trevi Fountain, but it’s the most magnificent fountain in Rome, and very much a must-see.
-Don’t forget to turn your back and throw your pennies in to ensure a return to the city (as the story goes).
+Don’t forget to turn your back and throw your pennies in the fountain to ensure a return to the city (as the story goes).
+It’s a really fun thing to do with kids in Rome.

 7. San Clemente Church

-The San Clemente Church is within walking distance of the Coliseum, and is worth the visit to descend 60 feet underground and view the many layers and 2,000 years of Roman history on this one site.
+The San Clemente Church is within walking distance of the Colosseum, and is worth the visit to descend 60 feet underground and view the many layers and 2,000 years of Roman history on this one site.
 The stunning tile works, paintings and ongoing archaeological work underground are fascinating, and also a little bit spooky and claustrophobic.
+It’s a bit off the beaten path, but adventurous families should add this to their list of things to do in Rome with a 7 year old or older.

 8. Trastevere Neighbourhood

-Our favorite Roman neighborhood is the city’s authentic Trastevere area.
-It’s a real, non-touristy hood with great, affordable restaurants, cool & quirky shops (with less mark-ups than other more touristy areas), the beautiful Santa Maria church, and a short but uphill walk to the Gianicolo for more fabulous views of the city and the Seven Hills of Rome. [ttm tip: Architectural (and LEGO-building) fans will want to find the Tempietto, a perfectly proportioned, small 16th-century temple, found on the Gianicolo hill.]
+Any trip to Rome with family must include a visit to our favorite Roman neighborhood, authentic Trastevere area.
+It’s a real, non-touristy hood with great, affordable restaurants, cool and quirky shops (with less mark-ups than other more touristy areas), the beautiful Santa Maria church, and a short but uphill walk to the Gianicolo for more fabulous views of the city and the Seven Hills of Rome.
+Architectural (and LEGO-building) fans will want to find the Tempietto, a perfectly proportioned, small 16th-century temple, found on the Gianicolo hill.

 Rome is not a lush, green city.
 The predominant colours are brown and beige, and trees (and shade) can be very hard to come by in the heat of summer.
-The best place to be for a leisurely stroll in landscaped, green gardens is the Pincio and Borghese Gardens.
+If you’re visiting Rome with kids, the best place to be for a leisurely stroll in landscaped, green gardens is the Pincio and Borghese Gardens.
 The Gardens overlook the large Piazza del Popolo and are also home to the Villa Borghese.
-You can bring a picnic to enjoy on the grounds, rent bicycles, and visit the Gardens’ small funfair (great for small children).
+You can bring a picnic to enjoy on the grounds, rent bicycles, and visit the Gardens’ small fun fair, which is great for small children.
 The views of Rome are also superb from this higher vantage point.

 10. Spanish Steps